Why you may want to opt out or delete Australian My Health Record

 Once the information is out there, you can't truly delete anything.

 As data storage gets larger, faster and cheaper, nothing gets deleted.
 In modern databases, the deleted records are only marked as “deleted”, but the data can stay there for months, years, or forever.
-If someone is saying that you can delete your electronic health record at any time, this only means it will appear hidden, but all your health information may still be kept, accessed by anyone who can get to the database, and used for any purpose the laws of the day allow.
+If someone is saying that you can delete your electronic health record at any time, this may mean it will appear hidden, but all your health information may still be kept, accessed by anyone who can get to the database, and used for any purpose the laws of the day allow.

-The best way to maintain the highest level of privacy is to opt put before your record is created.
+The best way to maintain the highest level of privacy is to opt out before your record is created.
 The second best — to “delete” it before it harvests too much data, at least to stop it form accumulating more data.
 The Department of Human Services has previously revealed that a e-Health Record cannot be deleted once it has been created.
 It can only be deactivated and removed from view of some people and agencies who have access to the system, not all.

 Update: from 23 January 2019, the Cancel a My Health Record page claims that they started deleting the deleted records.